iktester/forethought/README.md

-# Forethought: A Demo Application.
+# Forethought: A Demo Application